 Reverse cholesterol transport (RCT) is an important anti-atherogenic mechanism, as it mediates the elimination of excess cholesterol out of the body into the faeces.
 Recently, the concept of RCT has been revisited.
-In the \classical\ concept, the liver is considered to be the only organ capable to eliminate cholesterol via excretion into the bile.
-However, evidence from animal models suggests that the intestine is also an important secretory organ for cholesterol 1-4.
-In fact, direct trans-intestinal cholesterol excretion (TICE) accounted for 33% of total faecal sterol excretion in mice 4 and activation of the Liver X Receptor (LXR) has been found to induce a 6-fold increase in trans-intestinal cholesterol secretion in mice 4.
+In the classical concept, the liver is considered to be the only organ capable to eliminate cholesterol via excretion into the bile.
+However, evidence from animal models suggests that the intestine is also an important secretory organ for cholesterol.
+In fact, direct trans-intestinal cholesterol excretion (TICE) accounted for 33% of total faecal sterol excretion in mice and activation of the Liver X Receptor (LXR) has been found to induce a 6-fold increase in trans-intestinal cholesterol secretion in mice.
 This suggests that TICE might be a novel therapeutic target for cholesterol excretion and thereby for cardiovascular disease prevention.

 2 - Quantification of trans-intestinal cholesterol excretion in patients with famili ...
-25-05-2025
+27-05-2025

-Previous human perfusion studies suggested that secretion of cholesterol in the small intestine also occurs in humans 5.
+Previous human perfusion studies suggested that secretion of cholesterol in the small intestine also occurs in humans .
 In order to establish the existence of such a direct intestinal cholesterol-excreting pathway, we studied the contributions of various cholesterol fluxes to total fecal sterol elimination in healthy humans and found that approximately one third of total fecal sterol excretion in healthy mildly hypercholesterolemic men was eliminated via TICE (Storc-Extra study, METC 10/092).

 The next step in elucidating the mechanisms involved in human trans-intestinal cholesterol excretion is the evaluation of differences in TICE across populations.
-From animal studies it can be hypothesized that triglyceride-rich particles in the VLDL-range are likely to be the so-called \donor particles\ for TICE 4,6.
+From animal studies it can be hypothesized that triglyceride-rich particles in the VLDL-range are likely to be the so-called donor particles for TICE.
 These lipoproteins are thought to deliver the plasma-derived cholesterol to the enterocyte for elimination via TICE.
 Individuals lacking such particles would exhibit impaired TICE as compared to healthy unaffected controls.
 Therefore, we propose to investigate the role of VLDL-particles as a determinant of human TICE by studying the contribution of TICE to fecal sterol loss in patients with familial hypobeta-lipoproteinemia (FHBL).

-Familial hypobetalipoproteinemia (FHBL) is a rare disorder of lipoprotein metabolism (estimated prevalence of 1 in 500 - 1 in 1000) and is characterized by LDL-cholesterol and total apolipoprotein B (apoB) levels below the 5th percentile 7,8.
+Familial hypobetalipoproteinemia (FHBL) is a rare disorder of lipoprotein metabolism (estimated prevalence of 1 in 500 - 1 in 1000) and is characterized by LDL-cholesterol and total apolipoprotein B (apoB) levels below the 5th percentile.
 Approximately 50% of FHBL subjects are carriers of a mutation in the apoB gene7 leading to the formation of a dysfunctional form of apoB.
 Since apoB is the main component of VLDL, mutations in the apoB gene give rise to a defective VLDL-export system.
 As a consequence, plasma VLDL-concentrations are extremely low in these patients.
-In case blood-derived cholesterol destined age, gender and BMI-matched controls.
+In case blood-derived cholesterol destined for elimination via TICE, is truly mediated via VLDL-particles, patients with FHBL should exhibit a significant reduction in TICE, as compared to unaffected age, gender and BMI-matched controls.